sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 y'(t) = -\nu x - y, \nu \in \mathbb{R}
 \end{cases}$$

 Below, we have the phase portrait for $\nu = 5$ which has 3 equilibria.
 But one interesting thing to note is that the solutions around the origin are not nearly as elliptical as the $\mu =5$ case above and we do see some evident spiraling into the origin.

+![label](/files/nl8.jpg)

 Once again, one might wonder if there is a periodic orbit because there appears to be a transition between solutions asymptoting towards curves that approximately come from eigenvectors and the inward spirals.

-![label](/files/nl8.jpg)
+This question is rather subtle; there are rather straightforward criteria for ruling out the existence of periodic solutions.
+For example, if we take the vector field defined by the system, we can assign indices to equilibria by using the **winding number.** A closed loop (not necessarily a solution) can then be assigned an index as well by essentially summing up the indices of all the equilibria it encloses.
+Moreover, deforming the loop does not change the index unless we cross over equilibria.
+Thus, we see the winding number is a **topological invariant.** One finds that a periodic solution must then enclose equilibria whose total index is nonzero.
+So for example, if we have two equilibria with indices $+1$ and $-1$, there cannot be any periodic solution which encloses exactly both of them and no others.

+However, to detect orbits is a much more subtle matter.
+In the future, I may write a post on that subject.

 ### Ending Thoughts